geudde/attic-chest/pages/13.reference/01.porden/docs.md

 By Delhi's monarchs raised on Jumna's strand.

-Yet, oh ! how small, this giant fabric near,
+Yet, oh! how small, this giant fabric near,

 Proud man! would all thy loftiest works appear; 80

 The Egyptian piles, Sophia's vaunted dome!

-Or the famed structures of majestic Rome !
+Or the famed structures of majestic Rome!

 One moment paused the adventurers, then in haste
 The lofty portal's ample arch they past,